Rossy Pratiwi Dipoyanti

-Rossy Pratiwi Dipoyanti Syechbubakar or better known as Rossy Pratiwi Dipoyanti or Rossy Syechbubakar (born in Bandung on 28 June 1972) is an Indonesian table tennis player who collected 13 gold medals, 8 silver medals and 8 bronze medals during her career throughout the year 1987–2001 at the Southeast Asian Games.
+Rossy Pratiwi Dipoyanti Sheikh Abu Bakr or better known as Rossy Pratiwi Dipoyanti or Rossy Sheikh Abu Bakr (born in Bandung on 28 June 1972) is an Indonesian table tennis player who collected 13 gold medals, 8 silver medals and 8 bronze medals during her career throughout the year 1987–2001 at the Southeast Asian Games.
 In addition, she also managed to collect 7 gold medals, 7 silver medals, and 9 bronze medals during her career throughout the year 1985–2008 at the National Sports Week.
 The highest achievement of her career at table tennis was when she was ranked 17th in the women's singles and women's doubles with Ling Ling Agustin at the 1992 Summer Olympics in Barcelona.

 At the 1989 Southeast Asian Games in Kuala Lumpur, Malaysia, Rossy, who was playing as an Indonesian table tennis athlete of the women's singles number, chose a walkout in the final against the host athlete on 25 August 1989.
 It was suspected because of the fraud committed by Goh Kun Tee as a referee from Malaysia who gave free score to the host athlete.
 Even though a ball from Rossy's blow grabbed thinly on the lip of the table, but the referee said come out and give a score for opponent Rossy, Leong Mee Wan.
 Chairman of the All-Indonesia Table Tennis Union at that time, Ali Said who was in the arena of the game directly instructed athletes and Indonesian table tennis officials to resign.

 After retiring in 2009, throughout the year 2010-2014 Rossy is active as a national table tennis coach.
 Rossy is entrusted with coaching the Indonesian women's table tennis team at the 26th SEA Games of 2011 in Palembang and coaching the table tennis national team at the Olympic pre-qualification in Bangkok, Thailand on 4-5 February 2012.

 Biography

 Early life

 Rossy Pratiwi Dipoyanti was born in Bandung, West Java as the first child of six siblings.
-She comes from Ba 'Alawi sada family of Hadhrami Arabs surnamed Aal bin Syechbubakar (آل بن شيخ أبو بكر; /ar/), her father was Ali Umar Syechbubakar, while her mother was a Sundanese woman named Neni Nurlaeni.
+She comes from Ba 'Alawi sada family of Hadhrami Arabs surnamed Aal bin Sheikh Abu Bakr bin Salem (آل بن شيخ أبو بكر; /ar/), her father was Ali Umar bin Sheikh Abu Bakr, while her mother was a Sundanese woman named Neni Nurlaeni.